Aircat 1150 Killer Torque 1/2-Inch Impact Wrench – Best overall (you need an air compressor)

-If you are a professional handyman or like to fix up things around you house, chances are you have considered buying the best impact wrench.
-Impact wrenches have traditionally been used for automotive repairs work as their high torque and power are used to take apart stubborn hard to remove bolts.
-Now, the impact wrench has found its way to the common consumer and used in manufacturing and construction.
+If you are a professional handyman or like to fix up things around your house, chances are you have considered buying the best impact wrench.
+Impact wrenches have traditionally been used for automotive repair work as their high torque and power are used to take apart stubborn hard-to-remove bolts.
+Now, the impact wrench has found its way to the common consumer and is used in manufacturing and construction.

-However, compared to drills, impact wrenches cost more, makes more noise, only accepts hex-shanked drivers and drill bits, and can’t really work with delicate and precise jobs.
-With the best impact wrench you end up putting less strain on your wrist, you can effortless drive long screws, power through some seriously dense material, less likely to strip screws, and fits into small spaces better due to the smaller frame.
+However, compared to drills, impact wrenches cost more makes more noise, only accepts hex-shanked drivers and drill bits, and can’t really work with delicate and precise jobs.
+With the best impact wrench, you end up putting less strain on your wrist.
+You also can effortlessly drive long screws, power through some seriously dense material, are less likely to strip screws, and fits into small spaces better due to the smaller frame.
 Impact wrenches can be powered by either compressed air, hydraulic power, or electricity, with compressed air being the most common source of energy.
 For more information about the best impact wrench, please see our buyer’s guide below.

 - Aircat 1150 Killer Torque 1/2-Inch Impact Wrench (Top Pick)